-In the managed crowdsourced testing model, you can get your product tested in real-world conditions by a large number of testers and real users distributed across your target market.
+In the managed crowd testing model, you can get your product tested in real-world conditions by a large number of testers and real users distributed across your target market.

-Qualitrix, one of the fastest growing crowdsourced testing firms, offers managed crowdsourced testing solution to some of the largest media and entertainment firms in Australia, US, and India.
+Qualitrix, one of the fastest growing crowdsourced testing firms, offers managed crowdsourced testing solutions to some of the largest media and entertainment firms in Australia, US, and India.